A meekly hare named Carson’s small and young

 Near benches grumbling Vincent sits alone

-While Lauren’s joined by John – a goose with class
+While Lauren’s joined by John – a man with class

 That strolls along with roses that he’s shown;